Richard R. Nelson: Technological paradigms

 In 2008 Nelson wrote on “technological paradigms”.
 He believed the power of these varied greatly across fields of practice, in the sense that in certain field's progress has been much more rapid than in others where comparable resources have been applied to the effort.
 He proposed that one important factor in this is the extent to which the technology in a field is controllable and replicable.
 Another factor is the strength of the supporting sciences.
 He argued that these factors are strongly intertwined with the causal arrows going both ways.

 Awards

-Nelson has won various awards.
+Nelson won various awards.
 In 2005 he was awarded the Leontief Prize presented by the Global Development and Environment Institute at Tufts University.
 In 2006 he became the 27th laureate of the Honda Prize.